 The purpose of this guide is to provide an orientation to the responsibilities of acting as a Regional Flood Planning Group's (RFPG) designated Planning Group Sponsor.
 Included below are best administrative practices that may be used by a Planning Group Sponsor in the execution of their duties on behalf of the RFPG.
 These recommendations have been developed by the Texas Water Development Board (TWDB) based on many years of regional water planning experience.
-Though the technicalities of flood and water planning are different, the regional flood planning process will be administratively similar to that of regional water planning.
+Though the technicalities of flood and water planning are different, the regional flood planning process is administratively similar to that of regional water planning.

 The overarching goal of each RFPG is to deliver its regional flood plan to the TWDB.
-RFPGs' first regional flood plans will be due to the TWDB on January 10, 2023, and every five years thereafter.
+RFPGs' second regional flood plans will be due to the TWDB on January 10, 2028, and every five years thereafter.
 RFPGs will direct their technical consultant(s), consider public input and technical information, and will meet regularly to make decisions required to develop their regional flood plan.
-The state flood plan, to be based on adopted regional plans, will be due from the TWDB on September 1, 2024, and every five years thereafter.
+The state flood plan is based on adopted regional plans and is to be delivered to the Texas legislature on September 1, 2029, and every five years thereafter.